peteroupc/MailLib/docs/PeterO.Mail.MediaTypeBuilder.md

         string name,
         string value);

   Sets a parameter's name and value for this media type.

  <b>Parameters:</b>

  * <i>name</i>:  Name of the parameter to set, such as "charset" .
 The name is compared using a basic case-insensitive comparison.
-(Two strings are equal in such a comparison, if they match after converting the basic upper-case letters A to Z (U + 0041 to U + 005A) in both strings to lower case.).
+(Two strings are equal in such a comparison, if they match after converting the basic upper-case letters A to Z (U+0041 to U+005A) in both strings to lower case.).

  * <i>value</i>:  A text string giving the parameter's value.

 <b>Return Value:</b>

  This instance.

 <b>Exceptions:</b>

  * System.ArgumentNullException:
  The parameter  <i>value</i>
  or  <i>name</i>
  is null.

  * System.ArgumentException:
  The parameter  <i>name</i>
  is empty or syntactically invalid.

 <a id="SetSubType_string"></a>